ziadx33/spotify-clone-redesigned/README.md

-# Spotify Clone Redesigned 🎵
+# Spotiq 🎵

-A modern redesign of Spotify, built using React, Next.js, TypeScript, and Tailwind CSS.
+A modern Spotiq, built using React, Next.js, TypeScript, and Tailwind CSS.
 This project mimics Spotify's core functionalities with a fresh, sleek interface.

 ## Features